 A surplice neckline forms when fabric from one side of your shoulders crosses fabric from the other side at the front, and then permanently sewn down in the seam.
 It is often mistaken as a V neck shape.
 A discerning feature is the cinch around the waist, that makes this neckline perfect for anyone who wants to achieve a more defined waistline.

-Strapless styles highlight your entire upper body area and is perfect for women who like to flaunt their collarbones and necks.
-However, be prepared for its minimal support by wearing a good strapless bra that provides firm support.
-Women with broad shoulders should pay extra attention to this neckline because of its widening effect on the shoulders—which makes it perfect for those with narrow shoulders and slim toned arms.
+Strapless styles highlight your entire upper body area and are perfect for women who like to flaunt their collarbones and necks.
+However, be prepared for its minimal support by finding the right strapless bra to wear underneath.
+Often, strapless necklines are mixed with sweetheart and straight-neck shapes.

-Many fun pieces bring in multiple elements of necklines, such as this one-off-the-shoulder sweetheart jumpsuit.
-A combination of necklines often creates a distinctive look with an added dimension and is definitely something to try for a night to remember.
+Many fun pieces bring in multiple elements of necklines, appearing layered or blended for dramatic effect.
+A combination of necklines often creates a distinctive look with an added dimension, and is definitely something to try for a night to remember.